Mixed moments and the joint distribution of random groups: Introduction

 \end{enumerate} \end{theorem}

 There are some recent works related to the above result.
 Cheong and Kaplan \cite[Theorem 1.1]{CK22} independently proved Theorem \ref{thm1b}(1) under the assumption that $\deg(P_j) \leq 2$ for each $j$ by a different method.
-Cheong, Liang and Strand \cite[Theorem 1.1]{CLS22} computed the probability $\PP (\cok(P(A_n)) \cong H)$ for a monic polynomial $P \in \Z_p[t]$, a $\Z_p[t]/(P(t))$-module $H$ and a fixed $n$.
-We also note that Van Peski \cite[Theorem 1.4]{VP22} computed the joint distribution of
+Cheong, Liang and Strand \cite[Theorem 1.1]{CLS23} computed the probability $\PP (\cok(P(A_n)) \cong H)$ for a monic polynomial $P \in \Z_p[t]$, a $\Z_p[t]/(P(t))$-module $H$ and a fixed $n$.
+Van Peski \cite[Theorem 1.4]{VP23} computed the joint distribution of

-for a fixed $n \geq 1$ and uniform random matrices $A_1, \cdots, A_r \in \M_n(\Z_p)$ using explicit formulas for certain skew Hall-Littlewood polynomials.
+for a fixed $n \geq 1$ and uniform random matrices $A_1, \hdots, A_r \in \M_n(\Z_p)$ using explicit formulas for certain skew Hall-Littlewood polynomials.

 It is natural to ask whether we can compute the joint distribution of the multiple cokernels for a sequence of random matrices $(A_n)_{n \geq 1}$ given as in Theorem \ref{thm1a}.
 In order to compute the joint distribution for non-uniform random matrices, we introduce the mixed moments of random groups.
-Let $X_1, \cdots, X_r$ be (not necessarily independent) random finite groups.
-The \textit{mixed moments} of $X_1, \cdots, X_r$ are defined to be the expected values
+Let $X_1, \hdots, X_r$ be (not necessarily independent) random finite groups.
+The \textit{mixed moments} of $X_1, \hdots, X_r$ are defined to be the expected values